wsc1/proposal/design/go2draft-contracts.md

 ```

 At first glance it might be hard to see how this differs from similar
-code using interface types.
+code using boxed types/variadic type instantiation.
 The difference is that although `Node` and `Edge` have specific
-methods, they are not interface types.
+methods, they are not boxed.
 In order to use `graph.Graph`, the type arguments used for `Node` and
 `Edge` have to define methods that follow a certain pattern, but they
-don’t have to actually use interface types to do so.
+don’t have to actually use boxing/variadic instantiation to do so.

 For example, consider these type definitions in some other package: